User Manual

 Dark mode

-The Dark Mode is a feature that adapts the app's interface to a darker environment by changing its color scheme to dark gray and text to white.
-The app automatically follows your device's mode, requiring you to switch your entire device to dark mode for the Endless Paper interface to also be in dark mode.
+The dark mode is a feature that adapts the app's interface and canvas to a darker environment by changing their color schemes.
+The app automatically follows your device's mode, requiring you to switch your entire device for Endless Paper to also be in dark mode.

-You can customize the canvas appearance by selecting its behavior in the options tab.
-In Dark Mode, your canvas will change its background color as well as the color of all your previous strokes to fit the new appearance.
+In dark mode, your canvas will change its background color as well as the color of all your previous strokes to fit the new appearance.

 Warning: While the dark canvas mode works fine for notes, it might make your drawings look weird.